 Check any successful business and you’ll notice that they lead with a value proposition that’s focused on the customer or their problem.
 Here’s a great example from Evernote.

-They could make a vague claim to being the best organisational app around but they don’t.
+They could make a vague claim to being the best organizational app around but they don’t.
 They focus on your problem and tailor their copy to tell you how they help you solve it.

-Ignoring user behaviour
+Ignoring user behavior

-Test, test and test again.
+Test, test, and test again.

 The first rule of CRO!